 Professor Dustin Marlan is a clinical teaching fellow in the University of Michigan Law School's Community and Economic Development Clinic, where he leads the Detroit Neighborhood Entrepreneurs Project—a new clinic initiative aimed at providing transactional legal services to entrepreneurs and small businesses in the city of Detroit.
 He presently serves on the steering committee for the U-M Task Force on Campus Innovation and Entrepreneurship.
-Professor Marlan's recent scholarship examines how both intellectual property law and the legal pedagogy can benefit from the study of unconscious mental processes and motives.
+Professor Marlan’s recent scholarship examines the use and interpretation of visual images in both intellectual property law and legal pedagogy.
 His work has appeared or is forthcoming in the

 Washington Law Review and the